 Believe it or not, this temple is almost a millennium in age!
 The small entrance to the site is like a time tunnel going to the founding years of Hanoi.
 Now, Ba Da Pagoda serves as the sanctuary for Hanoi’s residents seeking some quiet and balance from their busy life from work.

 Grant yourself a bit of tranquility in your walking tour in Hanoi by hearing the chimes in Ba Da Pagoda and smelling the incense in it.
-Ba Da Pagoda is open to everyone, starting from 7 in the morning until 9 in the evening.
+Ba Da Pagoda is open to everyone from 7 in the morning until 9 in the evening.

 King Le Thai To’s Temple

 There is no fee to enter the monument.
-Feel free to sit around with the garden and observe the place in silence.
-There is a musical performance that you can watch for free in front of the temple during weekend nights.
+Feel free to sit around in the garden and observe the place in silence.
+There is a musical performance that you can watch for free in front of the temple on weekend nights.

 Hanoi Opera House